jacobjhchoi/TensorFlowTweetGenerator/README.md

       - The model isn't perfect, but it can generate some interesting comments.
 - ModelCreation.py
    - Code for pre-processing the data and creating the tensorflow model.

+I deployed the model using heroku.
+If you want to test it out, check out https://politician-tweet-generator.herokuapp.com/